TheRealCass/JyniperGyms/README.md

-To run the website, open and extract the zip folder, go to pages and click and open index.html.
+To run the website, open and extract the zip folder, go to the "pages" folder and click and open index.html.

 Note:
 - We are using some animations from bootstrap and lottie that may or may